+- E. Design Process and Standards for Conservation Developments - 1.
 The following is the site design, review and approval process for conservation developments.
 The site developer should follow the process listed below as well as any additional requirements as deemed appropriate by the Zoning Administrator or Plan Commission:

-1. Create an Environmental and Cultural Resources Diagram for the site and surrounding area that identifies all existing environmental and cultural features and possible new common open space features (as defined in Section 15.00) to be created on the site.
+(a) Create an Environmental and Cultural Resources Diagram for the site and surrounding area that identifies all existing environmental and cultural features and possible new common open space features (as defined in Section 15.00) to be created on the site.
 The analysis must include all county, state, and federally protected areas such as wetlands, lakes and streams.
 A minimum of 30% common open space is required for all conservation developments.